Local AI · hardware guide

 runs in memory3.4 GB / 8 GB RAM

-10–25 words/sec on a typical laptop CPU — roughly reading speed.
+10–25 tokens/sec on a typical laptop CPU — faster than you can read.

 The best small model of 2026: strong instruction-following and tool calling for its size.